#375: You're My Taco R2D2

 A twist.

-I really, I really also just docked this versus like crazy their full license plate but here's the thing if you get like a license plate that says 69 fuck me sideways you've given up any right to privacy you've just put your business out there like in the world like anyone
+I really, I really also just doxed versus like crazy their full license plate But here's the thing if you get like a license plate that says 69 fuck me sideways You've given up any right to privacy You've just put your business out there like in the world like anyone who sees that anyone who puts the time energy and money into a vanity plate you want the attention.

-The girl I went to high school with Amber Tanzillo?
+The girl I went to high school with, Amber Tanzillo?
+Oh, it's Amber.
+Everyone kind of told her gossip and secret.

 They just pause long enough to where you start talking.

-So you leave enough enough pause to where the person wants to give further information.
+Right?
+So you leave enough pause to where the person wants to give further information.

 Like I went out to a dinner recently and someone let me know about a thing and it like solved a two-year-long mystery for me where I was like, oh, that's why it's weird to hang out with that group of people.